 A strong password is essential to keep your email account safe online.
 And to keep your password effective, you need to change it often especially if you use public computers or share your PC with others.

-We recommend you create a password consisting letters, numbers, punctuations, and special characters.
+We recommend you create a password consisting letters, numbers, punctuation, and special characters.
 Also, make sure that you aren’t using the password that you use to protect other accounts.

 If your account password is less than eight characters and doesn’t include numbers and special characters, complete the below-mentioned instructions to change your existing password of Outlook account.

 Step 1: Visit Outlook.com and login with your credentials.

 Step 2: Click on Settings cog and then click More mail settings to open Outlook options page.

-Step 3: Here, under Managing your account, click Account details (password, addresses, time zone).
+Step 3: Here, under Managing your account section, click Account details (password, addresses, time zone).
 This will open Account summary page where you can edit your name and edit personal info and also change your current password.